Champions of the Earth

-Gisele Bündchen awarded the 2014 UNEP Champions of the Earth Award.

 The United Nations Environment Programme (UNEP) established Champions of the Earth in 2005 as an annual awards programme to recognize outstanding environmental leaders from the public and private sectors and from civil society.

 Award details

 Typically, five to seven laureates are selected annually.
 Each laureate is invited to an award ceremony to receive a trophy, give an acceptance speech and take part in a press conference.
 No financial awards are conferred.
 This awards programme is a successor to UNEP's Global 500 Roll of Honour.

-The prize includes $15,000 of financial support.

 In 2017, the program was expanded to include Young Champions of the Earth – a forward-looking prize for talented innovators, 18 to 30, who demonstrate outstanding potential to create positive environmental impact.
 The initiative is run in partnership with the Covestro, a plastics company.
 It is awarded every year by UNEP to seven young environmentalists from around the world between the ages of 18 and 30, for their outstanding ideas to protect the environment.
+Young Champions receive $15,000 of financial support per champion.